-Motorless model aircraft, with the following limitations.
+6.4.2.1.
+Motorless model aircraft, with the following limitations:

-Wingspan max.
-1500 mm
+Wingspan max: 1500 mm

-• Weight max.
-600 g
+Weight max: 600 g

-Radius of the nose, minimum 5 mm in all orientations (see F3B nose definition for measurement technique).
+Radius of th ne nose: minimum 5 mm in all orientations (see F3B nose definition for the measurement technique).

-The hand thrown glider must be launched by hand and are controlled by radio equipment acting on an unlimited number of surfaces.
+- 6.4.2.2.
+The hand thrown glider must be launched by hand and controlled by radio equipment acting on an unlimited number of surfaces.
+Transmission of information connected with flight (speed, vario, etc) from the glider to the pilot is not allowed. - 6.4.2.3.
 The hand thrown glider can be equipped with holes, pegs or reinforcements, which allow better grip of the model aircraft by hand.
 The pegs must be stiff and remain a firm part of the model, neither extensible nor retractable.
 Devices, which do not remain a part of the model during and after the launch, are not allowed.

-The competitor may at any times change his model aircraft as long as they conform to the specifications and are operated at the assigned frequency.

-Unless a spread spectrum modulation system is used, each competitor must provide a sufficient number of frequencies, at least three, on which his model aircraft may be operated to allow the organiser to set up flight groups and the organiser may assign any of these frequencies for the duration of any round or the complete contest.
+Any loss of part of the model during the flight results in zero for the flight. - 6.4.2.4.
+The competitor may at any times change his model aircraft as long as the replacement aircraft conform to the specifications and are operated at the assigned frequency. - 6.4.2.5.
+Unless a spread spectrum modulation system is used, each competitor must provide a sufficient number of frequencies, at least three, on which his model aircraft may be operated to allow the organiser to set up flight groups.
+The organiser may assign any of these frequencies for the duration of any round or the complete contest.